kaiewiggins/kaiewiggins.github.io/_posts/2017-03-07-FotC-CH15-Flight.md

 *End, CH15*

-Come back next week for Chapter 16 on Tuesday, March 15.
+**UPDATED: On hiatus until after April 5** Come back next week for Chapter 16 on Tuesday, March 15.
 In the meantime, why not check out my other webserial, [Things Got Out of Hand](http://kaie.space/tgooh.html) or a preview of my upcoming book [Blind the Eyes](http://kaie.space/book/2016/10/05/Preview-Chapter-1.html)?